deepnetstore/dn_key_pro/firmware/tinyuf2/boards/README.md

 ## tinyuf2 board definition files

 These files are used by tinyuf2 to define the board pins used.
-Copy these files into the `tinyuf2/ports/espressif/boards/`
+- Copy the folder of each board into the `tinyuf2/ports/espressif/boards/`
+- Copy the `favicon_deepnet_256.h` file to `tinyuf2/src/favicon/`

 Make sure to follow instructions for installing the ESP-IDF using v5.3.2 [ as of JULY 2025 ]